Libing1999/Netflix-website/README.md

 # Netflix-clone

-stack : html and Css
+stack : html and CSS